-If you are part of a small business you’ll understand that even the smallest changes can have a big effect on your organisation, from hiring practices to how you pass work around the office.
-Take for example, a company of eight employees who have developed specific processes for getting certain tasks done.
+If you are part of a small business you’ll understand that even the smallest changes can have a big effect on your organization, from hiring practices to how you pass work around the office.
+Take for example, a company of eight employees who have developed a specific training for getting certain tasks done.
 Add in more resources and suddenly you have new voices, experiences and new styles of working.
 But a standardization of processes must be in place for this to be a positive change.
 If not, previously successful processes could be unintentionally upended, which might negatively affect productivity.

 Nowhere is standardization and efficient processes more important than when working on projects for your clients.
 As a small business, each project means a lot—for your reputation, the morale of your team and, of course, the bottom line.
 In fact, making sure your projects are completed efficiently, on time and to budget can be the difference between growing the company and standing still.

 Growth is an important idea here.
 As your business grows, the right management tool becomes extremely handy.
 Successfully managing clients and projects relies on having the right systems in place to keep track of your processes.
 Ad-hoc processes that may have worked when you first began your business will soon fall short when the work becomes more complex, the number of projects that must be juggled grows, and the deadlines become less flexible.

 Instead, you need a solution that can focus on your project resources, giving your project leaders better visibility over the allocation of their resources, and to understand what effect specific resource decisions will have on the outcome of your projects.